Video is everywhere these days, and not just on your phone or TV. (Nothing like watching the news while you pump gas!)

 One place video isn’t as prominent as it could or should be is in email.
 In some ways, the inbox represents the final digital frontier of widespread video ubiquity.
 But evolving technology and delivery tactics can help more email marketers harness the engaging, eye-catching power of video, too.

-Why video is so compelling
+Why using video in email is so compelling

 Even marketers who are devoted to the written word can’t deny that video grabs attention and can drive engagement (opens and clicks) and conversions:

 Tech and user issues are the main obstacles preventing video content from taking over the inbox.

 Some email clients that don’t support embedded video will display a big black rectangle instead.
 Even the next best alternative – showing an animated GIF or a static image with a clickable “play” button instead of the video – may eject the reader out of the email to watch the clip on the website.
 That means lower view rates and less time spent in the email.

 Video can make the message file so large that the email client will clip it, forcing the reader to click to see the whole message.
 Some ISPs block messages if their file sizes exceed their limits, and mobile users may also have trouble with large files on their network (not to mention complaints about data usage).

 Today’s dynamic email content platforms are capable of resolving or mitigating these tech and rendering issues by detecting and displaying the method – embedded videos, animated GIF or static image – the user’s client will support.
 For instance; only 3% of Liveclicker embedded video recipients see just a static image, while 40% can view the embedded video.

 Online video continues to evolve, generating a flurry of developments and use cases.
 Not all are suitable or practical for email right now, but two show definite promise without requiring massive infusions of budget or an entire creative staff.
 In some cases, all you need is your phone and some fans!